BattleDemon/IT-Journal-App/README.md

 ### If I Get More Time

-A Cloud back up system
+A Cloud back up system: cloud back up using git to store enties.

-Voice to text input
+Voice to text input: button to dictate the entries.

 ## Development